Gugulethu-Nyoni/anygrid/README.md

 <div id="users"></div>
 ```

-Having defined your data and columns for your AnyGrid instance you can then invoke the AnyGridJS class with the custom container id parameter:
+Having defined your data and columns for your AnyGrid instance you can then invoke the AnyGrid class with the custom container id parameter:

 ```javascript
 const containerId='users';